Arrival of Mary, Queen of Scots

 What was the reaction of Mary, Queen of Scots' supporters?

-Mary's arrival in England increased Catholic resistance to Elizabeth.
-Mary was seen by Catholics as a rallying point and a figurehead for their rebellions.
+Mary's arrival in England increased resistance to Elizabeth.
+Mary was seen by Catholics as a rallying point and a for their

 How was Mary, Queen of Scots, treated by Elizabeth when she was in England?